aluxnimm/outlookcaldavsynchronizer/README.md

 - **Export Profiles to File** and
 - **Import Profiles from File** See Profile Import/Export

-When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for iCloud Calendar and Contacts, SOGo, Fruux, Posteo, Yandex, GMX, Sarenet, Landmarks, Cozy Cloud, Nextcloud, mailbox.org, Open-Xchange, EasyProject, Web.de, SmarterMail, Mail.de, Kolab and Swisscom Addressbooks where the DAV Url for autodiscovery is already entered.
+When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for iCloud Calendar and Contacts, SOGo, Fruux, Posteo, Yandex, GMX, Sarenet, Landmarks, Cozy Cloud, Nextcloud, mailbox.org, Open-Xchange, EasyProject, Web.de, SmarterMail, Mail.de, Kolab, Swisscom Addressbooks, EGroupware and FastMail where the DAV Url for autodiscovery is already entered.

 The following properties need to be set for a new generic profile: